-Currently, the Louisiana Board of Regents has jurisdiction only over the diploma programs offered by WyoTech.
+Currently, the Louisiana State Board of Regents has jurisdiction only over the diploma programs offered by the WyoTech Blairsville, Daytona Beach and Laramie campuses.

 Student complaints relative to actions of school officials shall be addressed to the Louisiana State Board of Regents, Proprietary Schools Section, P.O.
 Box 3677, Baton Rouge, LA 70821-3677, Phone (225)342-4253, only after the student has unsuccessfully attempted to resolve the matter with the school after having first filed a written and signed complaint with the school's officials.